Formal sources of presidential power in the US Constitution

 The role of the head of state

-As head of state the President receives considerable respect and deference.
+As head of state, the President receives considerable respect and deference.
 This allows the president to be seen as a national leader, with the opportunity to direct US policy in both national and international affairs.
-As soon as the president is inaugurated he or she become the nation's leader and not just the leader of their party.
+As soon as the president is inaugurated he or she becomes the nation's leader and not just the leader of their party.
 The rise of national media, particularly television, has allowed the president to deliver a US-wide message and exert greater influence over both public opinion and Congress.

 In the aftermath of 9/11, President Bush was seen as a symbol of American resolve and pride, taking a strong, tough stance.
 However, Bush was heavily criticised for not personally visiting areas hit by Hurricane Katrina in 2005, providing evidence of the importance of the symbolic role.